 The NPSC is empowered to recruit officers to both the Police Services (National and Administration Police Service) and make appointments of top officers.
 These powers were previously with the Office of the President.

 The Commission will oversee the recruitment and discipline of all officers serving in the National Police Service.

 The NPSC will be headed by six civilian Commissioners and the Inspector-General and the two deputy Inspector-Generals.

 As a Commission, the National Police Service Commission NPSC, will act in such a manner as to "....... (a) protect the sovereignty of the people; (b) secure the observance by all State organs of democratic values and principles; and (c) promote constitutionalism."
 (Article 249).

 This is a new Commission under the Constitution of Kenya 2010 anchored by Article 246, of Chapter 14 - National Security, and Article 248 of Chapter 15 - Commissions and Independent Offices.
 Excerpts:

 246. (1) There is established the National Police Service Commission.

 248. (2) The commissions are— (j) the National Police Service Commission.

-The National Police Service Commission NPSC, has administrative authority over both the the Kenya Police Service and the Administration Police Service.
-Previously, the Police (who were under the direct control of the Ministry of Internal Security under the Office of the President), conducted its own recruitment.
-These recruitment exercises were often not without controversy and generated strong public accusations of nepotism and lack of transparency.
-The Commission will now be the sole authority over recruitment, staffing, and posting operations of all Police Officers.
+Previously, the Police (who were under the direct control of the Ministry of Internal Security under the Office of the President), conducted their own recruitment.
+These recruitment exercises were often not without controversy and generated strong public accusations of nepotism and lack of transparency - complaints that went unheeded.

 246. (3) The Commission shall— (a) recruit and appoint persons to hold or act in offices in the service, confirm appointments, and determine promotions and transfers within the National Police Service;